avishaan/codehatcher.github.io/_posts/2019-08-28-engineering-team-principles.md

 title: "Engineering Team Principles"
 excerpt: "The rules that should govern the actions of an engineering team"
 categories:
-  - Management
+  - engineering strategy
 tags:
-  - Engineering Management
+  - engineering strategy
 toc: true
 toc_sticky: true
 ---